-All tickets are currently with time-slot reservations but queues still form at the security checkpoints and delays may occur at busy times, as the number of visitors allowed into the church at any given time is restricted.
-Guided tours use separate skip-the-line entrances to ensure quick admission.
-More expensive fast-track lift passes and tickets have shorter queues for the elevator to the roof terraces and direct entrance into the Duomo.
+All Milan Cathedral tickets are currently with time-slot reservations but queues still form at the security checkpoints and delays may occur at busy times, as the number of visitors allowed into the church at any given time is restricted.
+The best time to visit the cathedral is early morning.

 Buying Tickets for Individual Travelers to Milan Cathedral

-Tickets giving access to the cathedral but not the roof terraces:
+Entry Tickets for Milan Cathedral but not the roof terraces:

-- Cathedral — the interior of the main church only and only sold on Wednesday when the museum is closed.
-(Buy Tickets Online / Book a Guided Tour).
+- Cathedral (Duomo) — the interior of the main church only.
+This is the cheapest entrance ticket, but it is only available on Wednesday when the museum is closed (saves only €2).

-- Duomo+Museum — the interior of the church and the cathedral museum (cheapest ticket on any day but Wednesday when the museum is closed).
+- Duomo+Museum — the interior of the church and the cathedral museum (cheapest entrance ticket on any day but Wednesday).

 - Duomo and Terraces by Lift — access to the roof terraces by elevator (but usually stairs going down), the interior of the church, and the Duomo Museum.
-A Fast Track ticket has shorter queues and direct admission into the church afterward.
+A Fast-Track ticket has shorter queues and direct admission into the church afterward.

 Other Duomo Combination Tickets: